fluid-project/infusion-docs/src/documents/ComponentConfigurationOptions.md

 <table>
   <tr>
     <th>Description</th>
     <td>A record directing the framework to distribute options from this component to one or more other components in the component tree.
-Either a single, an <code>Array</code> or <code>Object</code> holding these records is supported.
+Either a single record, an <code>Array</code> or <code>Object</code> holding these records is supported.
     In the <code>Object</code> form, the keys of the object will be taken to represent the <code>namespace</code of the distribution.</td>
   </tr>
   <tr>